Fantasy Powers: Writing Magical Beings

 You have an idea for your awesomely new power system.
-Let’s flesh it out.
+Now we’re going to discuss writing magical beings.
 In the last post, Fantasy Powers: How Ideas Are Born, I touched on determining who would be using the power.
 Diving deeper into this will help make your new power system more believable.

-You have a magical being or races of beings in mind, here are some questions you should ask yourself:
+You have a magical being or race of beings in mind, here are some questions you should ask yourself:

 How will they collect it?